cdrn/cdrn.github.io/content/blog/tick-honeypot/tick-honeypot.md

 ## The setup

-Felt like dipping my toes back into MEV this weekend.
+I felt like dipping my toes back into MEV this weekend.
 I don't have the connections with block builders to tackle the greats, so I spun up some infra to watch contract deploys across eth, arb, base, to get a feel for the current meta.

-Ended up looking at arbitrageur and sniper bots, trying to imitate their strategies on Base.
-Centralised sequencer and volume seemed ideal.
-Ran the scanner for about 36 hours.
+As every good challenger does, I ended up looking at arbitrageur and sniper bots, trying to imitate their strategies on various L2s.
+My reasoning was: I can just fight on price with the centralised sequencer, and if I can get in on the action, maybe I can make some pocket change.

-No fat 5bip arbs.
-Which makes sense.

-What I did find was honeypots.
+Predictably, I did not find any fat 5bip arbs.
+But what I did find was honeypots.
 Hundreds of them.
 And not your grandpa's salmonella honeypots either.

 ## A trap so deranged

 There exists a trap so deranged, so unhinged I hesitate to even post about it.
 But I will.
 Because I'm brave.
-And the best part is it leaves the `_transfer` function completely unmodified.

-The trick is in Uniswap V3's tick-based liquidity.
+And the best part is that unlike other honeypots, it leaves the `_transfer` function completely unmodified, making it indistinguishable from a normal ERC20 on-chain.
+The honeypot is not in the token contract, but in the liquidity pool.

+Let me walk you through it:

 We set up a V3 pool whose current tick is at `n`.
 We provide liquidity at `[n+200, upper_bound]`, single-sided, all token, zero WETH.
 The current tick is below our range, so the position holds 100% token by definition.

 A buy (victim) moves the tick up.
 It fast-forwards through the empty 200-tick gap (no liquidity, no cost), enters our range, and starts trading against our tokens.
 WETH accumulates in the pool.
 Buyer walks away with tokens, thinking they got in early.

 A sell moves the tick down.
 There is no initialised tick below the current one.
 The swap has nothing to trade against and reverts.
 Tokens are now unsellable on this pool.
-No liquidity at the current tick.

 We own the LP NFT.
 When we want out, we call `decreaseLiquidity` + `collect` on the position manager.
 We get our remaining tokens back plus all the WETH buyers paid in.
 On-chain it looks like a normal LP exit.

 ## Why this works

 Bots that make money run real sims.
-Bots that don't read selectors and assume V2 mechanics fall for it.
-The honeypots, I believe, are priced for the second group.
+At the most sophisticated edge of MEV and on chain arbitrage, there exists a delicate balance between simming every transaction and reacting to events.
+However, there are still bots that don't read selectors and assume V2 mechanics.
+They see the `_transfer` function, they see the token contract, they see the pool, and they assume they can sell.
+They don't simulate the swap, so they don't see the revert.

+The trick of MEV is believing you are the fisherman when in reality, you are the fish.

 ## Receipts